jinlajf/resolwe-bio-py/docs/tutorial-diffexp.rst

 Relations
 =========

-We have mentioned that there are two ways of connecting samples and got familiar with the first one which is a collection.
-The second one is a `relation`_.
-It is exactly what its name implies — relation between samples.
-Its concept is a bit different to that of a collection.
+We mentioned that there are two ways of connecting samples.
+We are now familiar with the first one, collection.
+The second one is via `relation`_.
+A relation is just what the name implies — the affiliation between samples.
+For example, Sample 1 and Sample 2 may be related in that they are replicates.
-First difference is that a relation can only contain samples and cannot contain data.
+The relation concept is a bit different to that of a collection.
+For starters, a relation can only contain samples and cannot contain additional data.
 It is essentially a finer grouping of samples.
-There are three types of relations — 'compare', 'group' and 'series'.
+We define three types of relations — 'compare', 'group' and 'series'.
 In this tutorial we will cover 'compare' (usually used for case-control or sample-background) and 'group' relations (usually used for replicates).
-'Series' relations are usually used for time-series.
+'Series' relations are usually used for time- or dosage- series.

 .. _relation: http://resdk.readthedocs.io/en/latest/ref.html#resdk.resources.Relation

 The simplest way to create relations is to download a relations template from a collection, define relations and finally apply it to the server by importing it.
 We will now download the template (YAML file):